Estimate Time7 min

 403(b) contribution limits for 2023

-The 2023 403(b) contribution limit is $22,500 for pretax and Roth employee contributions.
+The 2023, the 403(b) contribution limit is $22,500 for pretax and Roth employee contributions.
 The combined employee and employer contribution limit is $66,000.
 Employees who are 50 and older can save an extra $7,500 in catch-up contributions, bringing their employee contribution limit to $30,000.
 Your total contributions can't surpass your yearly earnings at the employer that offers your plan.

 403(b) contribution limits for 2024